Nischal2017/marktex/docs/example.md

 ---

-*Generated with MarkTeX - Markdown to PDF made simple.*
+*Generated with MarkTeX - Markdown to PDF made simple.
+Now with Tectonic!*